 What Do You Need, Right Now, To Continue Moving Forward?

 When to Pause and When to Persist

-Many items fight for my attention and it’s easy to get caught up in all the things that need to be done.
-It is for, me anyway, so much so that I often forget to enjoy the ride.
+Many items fight for my attention and it’s easy to get caught up in all the things that need to be done, and it’s easy sometimes to forget to enjoy the ride.

 I’ve been working on recognizing when I’m stretched too thin and when I need a break.

 What do you need, right now, to continue moving forward?

 I’ll tell you, right about now, I either need more warmth and natural vitamin D (come on spring!) or more sleep.
 It’s like a never adjusted to Daylight Savings Time back in March.